 Ice cream social, during lunch?
 On a Friday?
 For charity?
 I’m going to have to find a way to get there.
 I did finally get to the Strawberry Festival after 5 years of missing out.
 The lesson here is that I will make things happen for food.

 For $3, attendees can purchase giant sundaes with the choice of chocolate, butterscotch, strawberry, or caramel syrups and Girl Scout cookie toppings.
 The sundaes will be dipped by local celebrities, and all proceeds benefit the Girl Scouts of Indianapolis.
 I recently listened to their CEO speak at a graduation event and it was so moving to hear and see the love she has for their mission.

-This Ice Cream Social is a family friendly event, full of mascots, face painters, a photo booth, interactive games, displays, music, the Pacers Fan Van, and Molly and her calves — real live cows from Purdue Dairy Sciences.
-John and I pet some goats on Friday at FoodCon, a “unconventional convention” about canning, beekeeping, local produce, essential oils, hydroponics and more.
+This Ice Cream Social is a family-friendly event, full of mascots, face painters, a photo booth, interactive games, displays, music, the Pacers Fan Van, and Molly and her calves — real live cows from Purdue Dairy Sciences.
+Rahul and I pet some goats on Friday at FoodCon, a “unconventional convention” about canning, beekeeping, local produce, essential oils, hydroponics and more.
 Seriously.
 Don’t believe me?

 Now, to the ice cream.

 This peanut butter and maple syrup ice cream is beyond perfect.
 It’s so delicious, you will seriously need to consider if it’s OK for you to eat the whole quart at once.
 It reminds me of breakfast pancakes made with peanut butter and topped with maple syrup.